- Excellent design and user interface

 - Small.
 Small enough to lose very, very quickly

 As gadgets get smaller and smaller, we begin to reach the absurd size problems we remember from Zoolander.
+If you have the Motorola SLVR with iTunes, you won’t have to worry about an iPod.
 The departure from the past iPod Nano design, as well as the complete reworking and shrinking of the latest device is highly questionable, and interested consumers are all wondering whether it’s worth the upgrade.
+If you want a more traditional walkman, take a look at our Sony NWZ-W263 walkman review instead.
+Or if you’d prefer to stay small, check out our review of Samsung’s tiny MP3 player: YP-F2.

 Apple’s complete makeover for the iPod Nano may look like the company is confused, but their history proves otherwise.
 Every product they make, every filing they submit, and every word out of Steve Jobs’ mouth is intentional.
 The latest Nano does not buck that trend.